Julkar1/java_api_request/README.md

-Java JPA and PostgreSQL Project
+@Java JPA and PostgreSQL Project

 This project demonstrates how to use Java Persistence API (JPA) with PostgreSQL.
 It includes a set of SQL scripts to create and populate tables, and it uses Postman for testing the API endpoints.

-Table of Contents:
+1)Table of Contents:

 •	Getting Started